laurenalexandra999/Movie-Lens-Analysis/README.md

 # movie lens analysis

-PGP-AIML at UT Austin exploratory data analysis
+Performed exploratory data analysis to explore the features and their importance.
+Explored trends in movie watching by the masses across the years.